Likith-Athreya/RAG-Policy-Engine/README.md

-RAG Policy Engine
+# RAG Policy Engine

 A small Retrieval-Augmented Generation (RAG) system that answers questions strictly based on internal company policy documents such as Refund Policy, Shipping Policy, and Terms of Service.

 This project was built as part of an AI Engineer intern take-home assignment.
 The focus is on prompt design, retrieval correctness, and hallucination avoidance rather than UI or scale.

-What This Project Does
+## What This Project Does

-Loads company policy documents (PDFs)
+- Loads company policy documents (PDFs)

-Splits them into meaningful text chunks
+- Splits them into meaningful text chunks

-Generates embeddings and stores them in a vector database
+- Generates embeddings and stores them in a vector database

-Retrieves relevant context for each query
+- Retrieves relevant context for each query

-Generates answers only from retrieved context
+- Generates answers only from retrieved context

-Avoids guessing when information is missing
+- Avoids guessing when information is missing

-Two prompt versions are used to compare output quality and safety.

-Tech Stack
+## Tech Stack

-Python
+- Python

-LangChain
+- LangChain

-Chroma (vector store)
+- Chroma (vector store)

-Ollama (nomic-embed-text) for embeddings
+- Ollama (nomic-embed-text) for embeddings

-Groq-hosted LLM (LLaMA-based)
+- Groq-hosted LLM (LLaMA-based)

-How It Works
+## How It Works

-Policy PDFs are loaded from the docs/ directory
+1. Policy PDFs are loaded from the `docs/` directory

-Text is split into overlapping chunks
+2. Text is split into overlapping chunks

-Each chunk is embedded and stored in Chroma
+3. Each chunk is embedded and stored in Chroma

-For each query:
+4. For each query:

-Top-k relevant chunks are retrieved
+   - Top-k relevant chunks are retrieved

-Retrieved context is passed to the LLM via a prompt
+   - Retrieved context is passed to the LLM via a prompt

-The model generates an answer using only that context
+5. The model generates an answer using only that context

-Chunking Strategy
+## Chunking Strategy

 chunk_size = 600
 chunk_overlap = 100

 This was chosen because:

-Policy clauses often span multiple sentences
+- Policy clauses often span multiple sentences

-Larger chunks preserve meaning better than very small splits
+- Larger chunks preserve meaning better than very small splits

-Overlap prevents losing information at chunk boundaries
+- Overlap prevents losing information at chunk boundaries

-The goal is factual accuracy, not summarization
+- The goal is factual accuracy, not summarization

-Prompt Design
+## Prompt Design

-Prompt Version 1 (Baseline)
+### Prompt Version 1 (Baseline)

 Answer based on context: {context}
 Question: {input}

 This prompt allows fluent answers but does not strongly restrict the model from adding assumptions.

-Prompt Version 2 (Improved)
+### Prompt Version 2 (Improved)

 You are a professional Policy Assistant.
 Use ONLY the provided context to answer.
 If the answer is not in the context, say "I do not have sufficient information."
 Format your answer using bullet points.

 Changes made:

-Enforced strict grounding to retrieved context
+- Enforced strict grounding to retrieved context

-Added a clear fallback for missing information
+- Added a clear fallback for missing information

-Improved readability using structured output
+- Improved readability using structured output

-Significantly reduced hallucinations
+- Significantly reduced hallucinations

-Evaluation
+## Evaluation

 Five test questions were used, including:

-Fully answerable questions
+- Fully answerable questions

-Questions requiring reasoning across policy sections
+- Questions requiring reasoning across policy sections

-Legal and delivery-related edge cases
+- Legal and delivery-related edge cases

-Questions that could cause hallucination if not handled carefully
+- Questions that could cause hallucination if not handled carefully

 Result:

-Prompt Version 2 produced clearer, safer, and more policy-faithful answers than Prompt Version 1
+- Prompt Version 2 produced clearer, safer, and more policy-faithful answers

-Edge Case Handling
+## Edge Case Handling

-If no relevant information is retrieved, the system responds with:
+- If no relevant information is retrieved, the system responds with:
   I do not have sufficient information.

-Out-of-scope questions are not answered speculatively
+- Out-of-scope questions are not answered speculatively

-All answers remain tied directly to document content
+- All answers remain tied directly to document content

-Trade-offs
+## Trade-offs

-No UI, to keep focus on reasoning and prompt quality
+- No UI, to keep focus on reasoning and prompt quality

-No reranking step, for simplicity and transparency
+- No reranking step, for simplicity and transparency

-Local embeddings chosen to avoid API dependency and cost
+- Local embeddings chosen to avoid API dependency and cost

-What I’d Improve With More Time
+## What I’d Improve With More Time

-Add a reranking layer for better retrieval precision
+- Add a reranking layer for better retrieval precision

-Persist the vector database between runs
+- Persist the vector database between runs

-Add automated evaluation metrics
+- Add automated evaluation metrics

-Enforce structured output using a schema
+- Enforce structured output using a schema

-Repository Structure
+## Repository Structure

 docs/
 ├── Refund_policy.pdf
 ├── logistics_policy.pdf
 └── terms_service.pdf

 lang.py
 requirements.txt
 README.md

-Notes
+## Notes

 All results shown were generated by running the script locally.
 This README reflects the actual behavior of the system.